 New Zealand 18+ / Kiwi Access Card

 An original, valid 18+ / Kiwi Access Card that contains a recognisable photo.

-The Kiwi Access Card has replaced the 18+ Card and is issued by NZ Post.
+The Kiwi Access Card has replaced the 18+ Card and is issued by New Zealand Post.

-No other form of identification is accepted under any circumstances.
+No other forms of identification is accepted under any circumstances.